-The in situ dataset currently used for validation has been constructed from the in situ temperature data collected through the ARCLake project, the GloboLakes project, the EU Surface Temperature for

-All Corners of Earth (EUSTACE) project and the Copernicus Climate Change Service (C3S) product.
+The in situ dataset currently used for validation has been constructed from the in situ temperature data collected through the ARCLake project, the GloboLakes project, the EU Surface Temperature for All Corners of Earth (EUSTACE) project and the Copernicus Climate Change Service (C3S) product.
 At present, this dataset consists of 272 observation locations covering 132 lakes.
-However, the number of lakes which are also present in the CCI lake list of the first phase are 44 with a total of 159 sites.
-Details of the in situ observation locations with their sources are given in Table 33 which reports all locations for the target lakes where there are matches.
-The geographical distribution of the sites is reported in Figure 99 which shows that most of the globe is covered with a big proportion of the sites located in North America and Europe.
+However, the number of lakes are 79 with a total of 208 sites.
+Details of the in situ observation locations with their sources are given in Table 34 which reports all locations for the target lakes where there are matches.
+The geographical distribution of the sites is reported in Figure 100 which shows that most of the globe is covered with a big proportion of the sites located in North America and Europe.